-- As described for the unalloyed metals the VSIS is used to continually monitor most food pack cans for bulging. - An annual visual inspection is used to detect food-pack cans exhibiting inward buckling due to nitride formation. - The alloy metals at PFP will continue to be stored in vault rooms that restrict unnecessary worker access. - As indicated previously, the air in the vault rooms is monitored for alpha emitters by fixed head and Continuous Air Monitor (CAM) samplers and the air in the vault is exhausted though a filtered exhaust system. - PFP utilizes a repackaging glovebox for the handling of suspect and failed alloy containers.
-These containers can be opened, the contents inspected and corrective action taken, the material repackaged and returned to vault for storage.
+- As described for the unalloyed metals the VSIS is used to continually monitor most food pack cans for bulging. - An annual visual inspection is used to detect food-pack cans exhibiting inward buckling due to nitride formation. - The alloy metals at PFP will continue to be stored in vault rooms that restrict unnecessary worker access. - As indicated previously, the air in the vault rooms is monitored for alpha emitters by fixed head and Continuous Air Monitor (CAM) samplers and the air in the vault is exhausted through a filtered exhaust system. - PFP utilizes a repackaging glovebox for the handling of suspect and failed alloy containers.
+These containers can be opened, the contents inspected and corrective action taken, the material repackaged and returned to vault for storage. - PFP conducted a characterization program of weighing and radiography on the metal inventory to detect container failure as a result of excess oxidation.